Top 5 Best Moses Lake Public High Schools (2025)

-The top ranked public high school in Moses Lake, WA is Moses Lake High School.
+The top ranked public high schools in Moses Lake, WA are Moses Lake High School and Digital Learning Center.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 School